apacheignite/documentation/data-grid/eviction-policies-20.md

 }
 [/block]
 Random-LRU algorithm works the following way:
-* Once a memory pool defined by a memory policy is configured, an off-heap array is allocated to track 'last usage' timestamp for every individual data page.
+* Once a memory region defined by a memory policy is configured, an off-heap array is allocated to track 'last usage' timestamp for every individual data page.
 * When a data page is accessed, its timestamp gets updated in the tracking array.
 * When it's time to evict a page, the algorithm randomly chooses 5 indexes from the tracking array and evicts the page with the least recent timestamp.
 If some of the indexes point to non-data pages (index or system pages), then the algorithm picks another page.